mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Get card payment method

 Avoid mistakes and offer the correct available installments by validating your customers' data as they fill it out.
-Use the code in the following example to identify payment method with the first 6 digits of the card and check if it is necessary to identify the issuing bank.
+Use the code in the following example to identify payment method with the first 6 digits of the card.

 ```javascript
 document.getElementById('cardNumber').addEventListener('change', guessPaymentMethod);